Welcome to Lake Wylie

 - Rey Azteca – Lake Wylie even has Mexican food.
 You can grab a fajita, taco, burrito, or enchilada at Rey Azteca, as well as steak, beer, and wine.
 The family-friendly restaurant even offers a light menu for healthy eaters.

 - Charlotte Douglas International Airport – Lake Wylie is just over 16 miles from Charlotte Douglas International Airport, one of the busiest airports in the country.
-In 2014, it served over 44.2 million travelers.
+The airport welcomes more than 46 million travelers annually.
 Several private transportation companies provide shuttles to and from the airport.

-- C.K.
-RIvergate Shopping Center – Just across the bridge in Charlotte is the C.K.
-Rivergate Shopping Center, which is home to countless stores and restaurants.
-Some of them include Best Buy, Books-A-Million, Starbucks, Rack Room Shoes, Old Navy, Home Depot, SuperTarget, Dress barn, Marshall’s, Office Max, and TGI Friday’s.
+- Rivergate Shopping Center – Just across the bridge in Charlotte is Rivergate Shopping Center, which is home to countless stores and restaurants.
+Some of them include Best Buy, Rack Room Shoes, Old Navy, Home Depot, SuperTarget, Dress Barn, Marshall’s, Office Max, and The Wine Shop.

 - Charlotte Premium Outlets – Head about 10 miles northeast towards Charlotte, and you will find Charlotte Premium Outlets.
-Some of the over 100 stores at the outlet mall include Banana Republic, Nike, Michael Kors, Cole Haan, Gap, J. Crew, Kate Spade, and Coach.
+Some of the over 100 stores at the outlet mall include Banana Republic Factory, Nike Factory Store, Michael Kors Outlet, Cole Haan, Gap Factory, J. Crew Factory, Kate Spade, and Coach.

 Entertainment, Nightlife & Things To Do